philipko100/Ecommerce-Site/README.md

 <b>Testing:</b>

-Testing in this webapp has been thoroughly done with python unittests with django test and pytest, giving a coverage of 94%.
+Testing in this webapp has been thoroughly done with python unittests with django test and pytest, giving a coverage of 95% with 84 tests.
 This can however be increased to near 100%.
 I am still learning how to use pytest on specific edge cases like stripe webhook functions and account activation url functions.

 To run tests, you can simply use "pytest"